KTAtkinson/linked/README.md

-Simple implementation of linked lists and doubly-linked lists in go.
+Implementation of linked lists and queues in Go.

+-- To come: stacks, 'hasNext' function for linked lists.